material-components/material-components-android/docs/components/Switch.md

 **Note:** Since version 1.7.0, the new `MaterialSwitch` class will replace the obsolete `SwitchMaterial` class.
-In most cases you should be able to just replace all `SwitchMaterial` class reference with `MaterialSwitch` to enjoy the default look and feel.
+In most cases you should be able to just replace all `SwitchMaterial` class reference with `MaterialSwitch` to achieve the default look and feel.
 Please refer to the following sections if you need to customize the new styles.

 **Note:** For the old `SwitchMaterial` documentation, please refer to